Preventing the Guard Pass in BJJ

 Winning the Initial Grip Fight

-Starting from a very generic position (you are sitting up and your partner does not yet have any grips on you), it's important to try to win the initial grip fight before it even begins.
+Starting from a very generic position (you are sitting up, and your partner does not yet have any grips on you), it's important to try to win the initial grip fight before it even begins.
 Start by considering your opponent's objective when passing your guard from this seated position.
 Generally speaking, they will need to control your legs in some manner in order to be able to get around them.
 You can preempt this by protecting your gi pants (and this is equally applicable for no-gi) by keeping your elbows inside your knees, and by supporting your arms with your legs.
 Note that as my partner approaches me in the video to grab inside of my pants, there's virtually no way I'm not going to get the initial sleeve grip.

 Falling Half a Step Behind

 If you missed your opportunity to get your initial grip and take control, there's still plenty to be done.
-The next move is to strip your parnter's grips (and there is an art to this as well; if you haven't already done so, please understand how to deal with pants grips).
-In this instance, Russ is sitting up, just as before, but this time his partner grabs the inside of his knees before he is able to make the initial grip.
+The next move is to strip your partner's grips (and there is an art to this as well; if you haven't already done so, please understand how to deal with pants grips).
+In this instance, Russ is sitting up, just as before, but this time his partner grabs the inside of his knees before he can make the initial grip.
 One simple way to deal with this is to hug your partner's wrist with your elbow, and then flare your knee open.
 This will break even a very strong grip.
 After breaking both grips, revert to the previous step and take control as your partner tries to grip again.

 The next range is leg pummeling.
 If your partner is attempting to swim underneath your legs to stack you, you can prevent this very early on with "leg eggbeaters."
 Simply swim your leg back into the center as your partner swims.
 Note that Russ gets all the way up onto his side while doing this pummeling, facilitating the reentry into a more stable open guard.
 The less flexible you are, the more you need to "go with the flow" so that you can re-pummel back inside.
 If you're late here, there are plenty of double under defenses to help, but if you can avoid being late in the first place, your life will be much easier.